GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/02-dataPrinciples.md

 Our core principles include:

-* Adhere to the FAIR(S)[^1],[^2] guiding principles to the best of our abilities
+1. Adhere to the FAIR(S)[^1],[^2] guiding principles to the best of our abilities
-* Be a "trusted" data broker and a federated data source
+2. Be a "trusted" data broker and a federated data source
-* Consider the CARE principles when using data from marginalized groups and private data
+3. Consider the CARE principles when using data from marginalized groups and private data
-* Ensure that all processes that use data (including data cleaning, modelling, reformatting etc.) are replicable and reproducible
+4. Ensure that all processes that use data (including data cleaning, modelling, reformatting etc.) are replicable and reproducible

+---

+In this chapter of the handbook we outline the principles that we intend to follow in our data governance framework and an overview of the processes involved in each.

+Other chapters in the handbook will provide more detail on the processes, technological tools, and human responsibilities involved in each of the principles, and will refer back to these principles when outlining the processes involved in each of our data goals.

+---

-## FAIR Principles and Data Culture
+## 1. FAIR Principles and Data Culture

 We have adopted the FAIR(S)[^1],[^2] guiding principles to ensure that data, metadata, and modelling processes are **F**indable, **A**ccessibile, **I**nteroperabile, **R**eusable, and **S**ecure.